MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-single-node-deployment.md

 The key parameters for single machine deployment are:

 - `DeploymentType` - This parameter defines the deployment type and is specified as `SingleMachineCluster`.
 - The `Network.NetworkPlugin` by default is `flannel`.
 This is the default for a K3S cluster.
 If you're using a K8S cluster change the CNI to `calico`.
-- The following parameters can be set according to your deployment configuration [as described here](aks-edge-deployment-config-json.md)  `LinuxVm.CpuCount`, `LinuxVm.MemoryInMB`, `LinuxVm.DataSizeInGB`, `WindowsVm.CpuCount`, `WindowsVm.MemoryInMB`, `Network.ServiceIPRangeSize`, `Network.InternetDisabled`.
+- The following parameters can be set according to your deployment configuration [as described here](aks-edge-deployment-config-json.md)  `LinuxNode.CpuCount`, `LinuxNode.MemoryInMB`, `LinuxNode.DataSizeInGB`, `WindowsNode.CpuCount`, `WindowsNode.MemoryInMB`, `Init.ServiceIPRangeSize`, `Network.InternetDisabled`.

 ## 2. Create a single machine cluster